zeromberto/zeebe/docs/src/appendix/gateway-health-probes.md

 In the default configuration, the liveness probe is comprised of the following health indiactors:

 * Gateway Started - checks whether the Gateway is running (i.e. not currently starting and not yet shut down)
-* Gateway Responsive - checks whether the Gateway can handle a request within a given timeout
+* Liveness Gateway Responsive - checks whether the Gateway can handle a request within an ample timeout, but will only report a *DOWN* health status after the underlying health indicator is down for more than 10 minutes
 * Liveness Gateway Cluster Awareness - based on Gateway cluster awareness, but will only report a *DOWN* health status after the underlying health indicator is down for more than 5 minutes
 * Liveness Gateway Partition Leader Awareness - based on Gateway partition leader awareness, but will only report a *DOWN* health status after the underlying health indicator is down for more than 5 minutes
 * Liveness Disk Space - checks that the free disk space is greater than 1 MB